Jabulani-N/atlas-machine_learning/supervised_learning/RNNs/README.md

 These are used in datasets with particularly long sequences, as it can retain memory for longer periods.
 Also has heightened accuracy.

+* It is, however, slower in some ways than a GRU

 <details>
     <summary>Instructions</summary>